RamNull/reactor/docs/index.md

 - ### 3.
 Event Driven

-    Reactive programming system only reacts to events (eg : data arrival,server response etc). stream of events flows in and the application threads react to it
+    Reactive system only reacts to events (eg : data arrival,server response etc). stream of events flows in and the application threads react to it

-    Even though asynchronous are non-blocking looks kind of the same they are not.
-Asynchronous makes sure that the main thread is not waiting for the response but there will be other threads that are working in the background. where are non-blocking I/O doesn't block the thread itself
+    Even though asynchronous and non-blocking looks kind of the same they are not.
+Asynchronous makes sure that the main thread is not waiting for the response but there will be other threads that are working in the background. where as non-blocking I/O doesn't block the thread once an I/O call is made the thread works with other requests

     - ### Example